reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 		- Evolutionary advantages: Objective prescriptions more likely to be adopted by others
 		- Subject-verb form statements allow for more precision/clarity.
 We find it already with phrases like "that's a tasty dish" instead of saying "mmmm"

-### Rational
+### Explanatory

 In addition to the expressive and prescriptive role of normative language and psychology, there is another role played by normative thinking.
 The distinction can be brought out by considering two different meanings involved when one agent says that another agent ought to do something.
 In one case, the speaker could simply be expressing his own attitude with regard to the agent's behavior, or perhaps even trying to manipulate the agent's behavior.
 The expressive and prescriptive role of normative language has already been mentioned.
 But there is another sense in which the speaker could be making a claim about what the agent himself would endorse if fully rational.
 And this need not be purely expressive or prescriptive, because there is a sense in calling something "rational" that does not involve expressing or prescribing any attitudes to others.
+Rationality in this sense simply refers to an agent's tendency to adopt attitudes that they judge themselves to have reason to adopt (or what they would judge themselves to have reason to adopt in idealized circumstances C that they judge to be relavent), as opposed to having some independent desires that we judge to be virtuous (e.g. kind, caring, etc.).
+These would be *internal* reasons.

+It may not be perfectly clear in all cases whether a judgment is internal or external.
+When an agent says "A should not X", there are a few possible readings of this:
+(1) The speaker expresses endorsement of A doing X, and perhaps endorsements of a norm whereby we disapprove of A for doing X (external reason).
+(2) The speaker attempts to invoke a change in A's attitudes such that he refrains from X-ing (external reason).
+(3) The speaker explains why A would X if A were fully rational, i.e. if A were to take into considerations that could be justified from his own normative judgments (internal reason).
+(4) The speaker provides an optimistic internal reason; they make a statement that was false before they said it, but which becomes true after saying it because A comes to see themselves as having reason to X after the utterance.
+Technically, this would have been an internal reason all along, because the only way this would motivate A is if A cared about what other people believed to begin with, in which case A did have an internal reason to X.

 ??? question "Explain Rationality"
 	1. Explain the notion of reasons-judgments in the sense of "A has reason to X" = "A would X if A were rational"